broxus/octusbridge-solana-docs/programs/token_proxy.md

 3. `Token proxy` program checks that emergency mode is off.
 4. `Token proxy` checks admin account with the received once.
 5. `Token proxy` fetches withdrawal account.
-6. `Token proxy` checks relays confirmations and state.
+6. `Token proxy` checks relays confirmations and status.
 7. `Token proxy` fetches vault account.
 8. If all is ok,`Token proxy` program checks that `Vault` account contains more than `Withdrawal` amount.
-9. If amount is bigger, `Token proxy` program sets withdrawal state to `Pending`.
+9. If amount is bigger, `Token proxy` program sets withdrawal status to `Pending`.
 10. If amount is lower, `Token proxy` program uses `SPL token` program address from settings and calls transfer tokens on `SPL token` program.
-11. `Token proxy` sets withdrawal state to `Processed`.
+11. `Token proxy` sets withdrawal status to `Processed`.

 ##### Force pending withdrawal algorithm